-I did have a rocky start in the beginning of my career with one of my managers, but it was primarily because I had different expectations than he had.
-I think keeping a steady communication channel open is necessary, and I would try and chat up every other day with him to get an idea of our goals.
+I did have a rocky start at the beginning of my career with one of my managers, but it was primarily because I had different expectations than he had.
+Keeping a steady communication channel open is necessary, and I would try and chat up every other day with him to get an idea of our goals.
 I ended up finding a middle ground, and it all worked out.
-In fact, that was the longest I had worked at a company.”
+That was the longest I had worked at a company.”

 5. How Are You When You’re Working Under Pressure?

-The interviewer wants an elaborate incident of a pressure-inducing situation, how it affected you and how you managed to handle it.
-There are times that pressure actually makes things more productive for some employees, and that’s another thing that they might want to know.
+The interviewer wants an elaborate incident of a pressure-inducing situation, how it affected you and how you handled it.
+There are times that pressure makes things more productive for some employees, and that’s another thing that they might want to know.

-Tip #2: Don’t talk about how you were feeling just what you did to combat that feeling.
+Tip #2: Don’t talk about your feelings, just what you did to combat that feeling.

-Tip #3: Every job has a certain situation of stress that will arise occasionally, make sure you don’t say that such incidents bother you.
+Tip #3: Every job has a situation of stress that will occasionally arise; make sure you don’t say that such incidents bother you.

 Tip #4: If stress can be a motivator and cause you to be creative, definitely throw that in.

 “I think workplace pressure is inevitable, and it can get to everyone.
 But over the years, I’ve figured out how to manage it better.
-I find that I actually work better under pressure, like when there are a lot of assignments to do and the deadline is soon.
-With the end goal in near sight, I find that I stay motivated and productive.
+I work better under pressure, like when there are a lot of assignments to do, and the deadline is soon.
+With the end goal in near sight, I stay motivated and productive.

-Of course, all of us do crumble under stressful situations, and I’m no exception but I usually manage to salvage things because I’m pretty good at multi-tasking and time-management.
+Of course, we all crumble under stressful situations, and I’m no exception, but I usually manage to salvage things because I’m pretty good at multi-tasking and time-management.
 For example, once I had four big projects due in the same week.
-I created a schedule, allotted a time for each and every task, and managed to stick to it.”
+I created a schedule, allotted a time for every task, and stuck to it.”

 [VIDEO] Conflict Management and Handling Stakeholders Interview Questions with Sample Answers: ► Subscribe for more useful videos